 Andreina is the backbone of the Radical Partners team, supporting all projects and initiatives with creative and open minded solutions.
 She is a multilingual intercultural specialist with experience in cultural science research and project management in global collaborations.
 She enjoys learning from the challenges of new environments and puts loving effort into conflict resolution and equal opportunities for misrepresented communities.
 Before working with Radical Partners, Andreina lived in Germany to work on her Master of Arts in Intercultural Communication and European Studies and coordinated international social work projects for refugees in Germany and in Greece.
 She’s a jigsaw puzzle junkie, loves adventures and gardening, and is pretty great at crafts.

 Nicky sweats the details for each of our community engagement, leadership development, and policy initiatives, mobilizing thousands of locals and leaders to engage in strengthening our region.
 Before working with Radical Partners, Nicky supported multiple initiatives at Lotus House Women’s Shelter, advocating to improve the lives of women and children experiencing homelessness.
-She enjoys learning from books and humans and finds purpose in educating and innovating away injustice, particularly in behalf of her transgender sisters.
+She enjoys learning from books and humans and finds purpose in educating and innovating away injustice.
 She’s a Netflix connoisseur, fierce tennis and volleyball player, and has an unhealthy obsession with fashion.
 She holds a B.A. in Political Science and Gender & Queer Studies from Vassar College and was a visiting fellow at St. Catherine’s College, Oxford University.

 Jennifer is a leadership coach for all four of our accelerator programs: Social Entrepreneurship Bootcamp, Leadership Lab, the Music Access Fellowship, and our 100 Great Ideas Incubator.
 Our resident renaissance woman, Jennifer has been a singer, video producer, publicist, published writer, creative director, stage manager, and she’s just getting started!
 She is the proud mummy of a fiery little girl named Justice, the founder of motivateArt, a creative consulting agency, and a recent transplant from NYC with extensive experience working in the non profit sector of the arts, culture, and entertainment industry.
 Before working with Radical Partners, Jennifer worked as Managing Director with Museum of Impact, the world's first mobile social justice museum.
 She’s as hilarious as she is serious, and she brings out the best in everyone around her.